Skip to content

 You can also make super flavourful pasta sauces such as BBQ chicken, Sloppy Joe (yup, perfect for pasta), and avocado cream.
 Once you have your pasta, pair it with frozen veg you have on hand for an easy meal win.

 My kids who CAN have wheat say Jovial Gluten Free Pasta is hands down the closest to wheat pasta there is.
 Check their website or get in touch with them for the current allergen status of the facility and equipment.
-For more allergy friendly pastas and products, check out our Safe Product Guides.
+For more allergy friendly pastas and products, check out the Product Guides on RAISE

 How to Cook Gluten Free, Egg Free, Vegan, Allergy Friendly Pasta